-Rice is naturally lower in phytic acid that other grains, but it is also low in phytase.
-Because of this, soaking alone is not adequate to make neutralize the phytic acid.
+Rice is naturally lower in phytic acid than other grains, but it is also low in phytase.
+Because of this, soaking alone is not adequate to neutralize the phytic acid.
 Fermentation, however, acidifies the soaking medium, which activates the small amounts of phytase present in the rice.
 More importantly, the fermentation process cultivates microorganisms that produce their own phytase to counteract the phytic acid. (source)

 Here's how to properly prepare brown rice via fermentation:

 - Soak brown rice in filtered water (no chlorine or fluoride!) for 24 hours at room temperature without changing the water.

 - Reserve 10% of the soaking liquid (it should keep for a long time in the fridge).
 Discard the rest of the soaking liquid; cook the rice in fresh water.

 - The next time you make brown rice, use the same procedure as above, but add the soaking liquid you reserved from the previous batch to the new soaking water for the new rice.
 (In a pinch you could also soak with whey or apple cider vinegar, but my guess is that the fermented rice water is best).